Buying booze in the UAE

 This is my entry for the Monthly Wine Writing Challenge #9.
 The theme for this month is: Fear!

-Disclosure: I was allowed to take pictures inside The Cellar as I was invited on a media trip so they were taken on my camera.
-I worked on a freelance project with MMI a couple of years ago, so I am more familiar with their range and am friends with several employees.
-I studied for my WSET 3 exam with members of the team from Barracuda and know some of the Rootstock team.
+Disclosure: I was allowed to take pictures inside The Cellar as I was invited on a media trip so they were taken on my camera, the others on my phone.
 This is a personal account of my visits to the Northern Emirates (not the press trip) and my opinions are my own.

 Have you ever had wine-buying experiences that have induced fear or trepidation?